V4Fire/Core/src/core/data/README.md

 #### Base URL for requests

 The base URL is the starting point for URLs of each request.
-You can provide one universal URL by using `baseURL` parameter, but also, you can specify a base URL for each particular method.
+You can provide one universal URL by using the `baseURL` parameter, but also, you can specify the base URL for each particular method.

 ```js
 import Provider, { provider } from 'core/data';